 Hokitika Airport Limited was formed in December 2001 and commenced operation on 1 July 2002.
 Its principal activity is the operation of Hokitika Airport which is the principal airport on the West Coast.
 The main operator, Air New Zealand, uses the airport for daily flights to Christchurch for passengers to link to other destinations.
+HAL also operates a heliport in Franz Josef.
 The Company is controlled by three Directors.